 The circuits targeting Quantinuum H1-1 are compiled to have the gateset of \texttt{rzz, rz, ry, rx}.
 All four of these gates are single angle parameterized gates.
-The circuits targeting IonQ Harmony are compiled to have the gateset of \texttt{cx, rz, ry, rx}.
-For circuit compilation to both machines, the arbitrary (e.g. all-to-all) connectivity is used since both of the devices use the ion trap architecture which offers an all-to-all connectivity graph.
+The circuits targeting IonQ Harmony, IonQ Aria, and IonQ Forte are compiled to have the gateset of \texttt{cx, rz, ry, rx}.
+For circuit compilation to all $4$ quantum computers, the arbitrary (e.g. all-to-all) connectivity is used since all of the devices use the ion trap architecture which offers an all-to-all connectivity graph.
 An example $p=1$ $3$-SAT QAOA circuit that has been compiled to the \texttt{rzz, rz, ry, rx} gateset is shown in Figure \ref{fig:compiled_circuit}.

 Figure \ref{fig:gate_counts} shows the scaling of the gate depth and single and two qubit gate counts for the (Qiskit compiled) QAOA circuits as a function of $p$ and $n$, for the gateset of \texttt{rzz, rz, ry, rx}.
 The gate depth plots in Figure \ref{fig:gate_counts} are computed using Qiskit \cite{Qiskit} (specifically \texttt{QuantumCircuit.depth}), and includes both single and two qubit gates.
 Interestingly, Figure \ref{fig:gate_counts} shows that as $n$ increases for a fixed $p$, the gate depth does not substantially increase for larger $n$, but rather seems oscillate within a few percentage points around an average.
 This is notable because it implies that these QAOA circuits have fairly constant circuit depth per round even as we increase $n$; this is due to our choice of constant clause densities (in our case 4).